CIRED/Res-IRF/documentation/source/README.md

 ## Overview
 > The Res-IRF model is a tool for **simulating energy consumption for space heating** in the French residential sector.
 Its main characteristic is to integrate a detailed description of the energy performance of the dwelling stock with a rich description of household behaviour.
 Res-IRF has been developed to improve the behavioural realism that integrated models of energy demand typically lack.

-## Possible use
-Project include different scripts and notebook to run the output and analyse its output.
-The standard way to launch Res-IRF:

-**Step 1: Launch Res-IRF main script.**
-The model create results in a folder in project/output.
-Folder name is by default `ddmmyyyy_hhmm` (launching date and hour).
-Results are mainly .pkl (serialize format by the pickle library) or .csv file, and are not designed to be directly readable.
-NB: One file 'summary.csv' summarize important outputs.

-**Step 2: Launch one of the Jupyter Notebook analysis tool**
-There are 3 main notebooks:
-- `user_interface.ipynb`: macro and micro output analysis.
-- `compare.ipyb`: macro and micro output comparison.
-- `assess_public_poclies.ipyb`: macro and micro output comparison and calculation of efficiency and effectiveness.

 ## Installation
 **Step 1**: Git **clone Res-IRF folder** in your computer.
    - Use your terminal and go to a location where you want to store the Res-IRF project.